 Equally, like all living things, chickens like to feel the sun on their backs (but they will still need shade options too).
 If you have them tucked away in a dark and dingy corner of the garden, can you move them so that they can enjoy more daylight?
 If neither of these are an option for you, giving the birds something to occupy themselves is one way to cure boredom.

-Stress is also one of the top reasons for feather pecking.
 A chicken coop that is too hot will stress the birds, try to increase the ventilation to cure this problem.
 If you have too many hens in one hen house or poultry run, the lack of space will stress them.
 Can you reduce the overcrowding?
-As a guide a hen should be allowed 1 to 2 sq ft in their house with 7"-8" of perch space to roost.
+As a guide, a hen should be allowed 1 to 2 sq ft in their house with 7in-8in of perch space to roost on.

 The Annual Moult

-For laying hens the moult is a yearly process, usually around the end of summer and the start of autumn, in which a chicken replaces its feathers over a period of approx. a month.
+For laying hens the moult is a yearly process, usually around the end of summer and the start of autumn, in which a chicken replaces its feathers over a period of approximately one month, sometimes longer.
 The moult can begin, surprisingly, as late as early winter in some birds.
 Cockerels equally moult annually so they can regrow beautiful plumage.

 They will look really bedraggled and 'under the weather' during this time, and therefore enticing to other hens, who will peck at the newly emerging quills and the area of reddened skin.
 This can quickly escalate to cannibalism so should be dealt with straight away.